fltk/fltk/README.macOS.md

 This option is best for users who like to develop their apps using Apple's Xcode IDE.
 There is no need to ever use a command line shell in this configuration.

+This option requires an Apple ID, but no administrator rights.

 <a name="bcx_prerequisites"></a>
 ###  Prerequisites (CMake, Xcode)